EvergoodTeam/Evergood/README.md

 Want to support us?
 Make sure to use code "Libra" when renting a server over at BisectHosting! https://www.bisecthosting.com/Libra

 ## Discord
-Join us on discord for updates, support and for our official Minecraft server! https://discord.gg/k2P68Y8
+Join us on discord for support and updates on upcoming versions https://discord.gg/k2P68Y8